makerdao/developer.makerdao.com/dai/1/cli.md

 dai  wad             parse and display a 18-decimal fixed-point number dai  way             get the holder fee (interest rate) dai  woe             get the amount of bad debt

+dai  help            print help about dai(1) or one of its subcommands
 ```

 #### Actions